IT’S NOT ABOUT NEW SOUNDS.

 The filmmaker Wiebke Pöpel has developed numerous dance films and artistic documentaries in her own visual language over the last 20 years, for which she has received several awards.

 From 2015 to 2018 she realized the award-winning DVD series „Lachenmann-Perspektiven“ (produced by Musik der Jahrhunderte, published by Breitkopf&Härtel).
-During this project the idea for “Helmut Lachenmann – My Way”, her first long documentary film, was born. www.wiebke-poepel.de
+During this project the idea for the 90-minute documentary “Helmut Lachenmann – My Way” was born. www.wiebke-poepel.de

 WHEN I FIRST CAME TO THE PHILHARMONIC,